Hermrx/cybersecurity-portfolio/README.md

 # Project 1 — Recon and Enumeration of an Ubuntu Server

-First lab in my portfolio.
+another lab in my portfolio.
 I run the full recon flow against a Linux server with common services exposed, then document what I find and how to fix it.

 | Field | Value |
 |-------|-------|